ITPhilCloud/terraform-beginner-bootcamp-2023/ShortDocs/How_to_create_a_Feature_Branch.md

 ![Screenshot of new GitHub issue](/images/Issues4.png)

-- include the issue number in the branching command, for exmaple:
+- include the issue number in the command to checkout the branch, for exmaple:

 git checkout -b 1_semantic_versioning